freddyaboulton/gradio-webrtc/docs/userguide/streams.md

 Outside of the gradio UI, you are free to access the output data however you like by calling the `output_stream` method of the `Stream` object.

-A common pattern in to use a `GET` request to get a stream of the output data.
+A common pattern is to use a `GET` request to get a stream of the output data.

 ```python
 from fastapi.responses import StreamingResponse